 Take meal planning, not only does it reduce waste but it reduces the amount you spend on groceries in the first place.

 It can be difficult to know where to start when you first think about meal planning.
 Start slowly and build up as you go.
-I have a FREE meal planner which you can download and I encourage you to share your meal plan with me every Thursday when I also share mine.

 The basis of meal planning is to plan out each meal for a week (you can do longer, but I recommend starting with a week at a time).
 You can then think about what items you would need to buy, check to see if you already have those items in and only purchase what is needed and the amounts needed.